hstreamdb/docs/docs/en/guides/write.md

 be written orderly in BufferedProducer.

-Another important feature of HStreamDB, sharding, uses these partition keys to decide which shards the record will be allocated and improve write/read performance.
+Another important feature of HStreamDB, sharding, uses these partition keys to decide which shards the record will be allocated to and improve write/read performance.
 See [Manage Shards of a Stream](./shards.md) for a more detailed explanation.